Statistics from Altmetric.com

 Community setting – Memphis, Tennessee, USA and Pittsburgh, Pennsylvania, USA – recruitment between 1997 and 1998.

 Plasma levels of Aβ 42 and Aβ 40 levels.
-Plasma samples were stored at the first …
+Plasma samples were stored at the first follow-up assessment (median 53.4 weeks from …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.